 Continue north, passing Joffre Glacier and Mount Currie, the northernmost summit of the Garibaldi Ranges.
 Visit Hat Creek Ranch to explore the days of the Gold Rush or go hiking, rafting or birdwatching in the park.
 Spend the night at the Alpine Meadows Resort.

 Today you’ll cross the provincial line, arrive in Alberta and visit Jasper National Park, the Rockies’ largest nature park.
 It’s a paradise for wildlife – boasting elk, caribou, grizzlies, black bears, beavers and coyotes – and home to the must-see sights of Spirit Island and Maligne Lake.

-Stay: Jasper hotel
+Stay: Moderate hotel

 Day 14 » Banff

 South of Jasper, along the Icefields Parkway, is Banff, a small resort town in the Banff National Park, famed for its mountain views and hot springs and enormously popular with outdoor enthusiasts.
 There’s plenty of time to head out into the surrounding wilderness – on foot, horseback or mountain bike – before heading on to Calgary to catch your flight home.